zakdim/sfg-pet-clinic/README.md

 1. Prepare release

+NOTE:
-NOTE: there should not be any local change, commit and push before proceeding.
+- There should not be any local change, commit and push before proceeding.
+- Make sure java 11 is used in terminal

 ```
 mvn release:prepare